 See Université Laval’s Regulations (in French) for more information.

-Loans may be received for a period equivalent to one-and-a-half times the normal program length.
+You may receive “Subsidized” loans for a period equivalent to one-and-a-half times the normal program length.

 |Program length||Sessions of eligibility|

 |2-year master’s (4 semesters)||(6 semesters)|

 |4-year doctorate (8 semesters)||(12 semesters)|

 U.S. Title IV loans are awarded to you on the assumption that you will continue your studies throughout the period they are awarded for.
 If you withdraw from all your courses, you may not be eligible for the full amount of the loans previously anticipated, regardless of your reasons for withdrawing (including medical causes).